Relate from Your Center

 The universal love we’ve held deep within our heart since the beginning of our existence, is a powerful driving force in our desire for real world connection.
 After all, what good is having this deep love to give, if it remains protected and bottled up inside of us?
 And how can we transmute our suffering when relationships (including with ourselves), fall short of our expectations?

 Asking these questions can get to the crux of our internal dilemma and helps us understand why relationships can be so challenging.
 Seeing each relationship as a gift helps us solve this dilemma.
-Looking for the gifts reorients our thinking and opens us to experiencing our relationship journey as a powerful educational path back home to the center of ourselves, but in a transformed state.
+Looking for the gifts reorients our thinking and opens us to experiencing our relationship journey as a powerful educational path back home to the center of ourselves, but from a transformational perspective.

 From this perspective, each time we encounter other people, our interactions reveal where we are in our own evolutionary development, regardless of how evolved we wish we were.
 Our interactions also tell us where other people are in their personal development.
 This awareness allows us to practice responding from a clearer and more authentically loving place, no matter what the circumstances.
 Embodying the love we know is inside of us is ultimately what dissolves our suffering and allows us to be more compassionate with those who are still learning their own relationship lessons.